1. What do I do if I suspect my child has a speech or hearing problem?

 3. What if my insurance carrier will not authorize treatment, or if I do not have insurance?

-The Scottish Rite Childhood Language Center at Richmond, Inc. provides services to children with fees based on their families ability to pay.
-If you would like to be considered for financial assistance, please contact the Centers Administrative Assistant for more details or click here.
+The Scottish Rite Childhood Language Center in Richmond, Virginia offers services to children with fees based on their family’s ability to pay.
+If you would like to be considered for financial assistance, please call us at 804-264-6699 or click here for more information.

 4. Do I need to get a doctor’s order?

-Yes, every child treated at the Scottish Rite Childhood Language Center is required to have a doctors order documenting medical necessity.
-This is required for all patients, regardless of method of payment for service and is not the same thing as a referral.
+Yes, every child treated at the Scottish Rite Childhood Language Center is required to have a doctor’s order documenting the medical necessity for the evaluation, which is not the same thing as a referral.
+A doctor’s order is required for all patients, regardless of method of payment for service.

 5. How long does a speech or hearing evaluation last?

-We will provide you with an evaluation report discussing your child’s strengths and weaknesses, make recommendations, and counsel you on the options available at our facility, and in our community.
+We will provide you with an evaluation report discussing your child’s strengths and weaknesses and make recommendations.

 7. How often will my child attend speech therapy, if it is needed?